Towards scientific discovery with dictionary learning: Extracting biological concepts from microscopy foundation models: Iterative codebook feature learning (ICFL)

+and terminate when either $x^{(t+1)}$ is sufficiently small (i.e., the algorithm has converged) or $z^{(t)}$ is $k$-sparse for some pre-specified $k$.

-\section{Iterative Codebook Feature Learning (ICFL)}
+\section{Iterative codebook feature learning (ICFL)}

+We can interpret the OMP algorithm as playing the same role as the encoder in TopK SAEs in that the algorithm provides a mapping from a representation, $x$, to $z$ such that $z$ is (at most) $k-$sparse.
+But standard OMP is not useful for dictionary learning because (i) the dictionary is pre-specified and fixed for the duration of the algorithm and (ii) its sequential operation is slow for large $k$.
+With two simple modifications we address these issues in an algorithm we call Iterative Codebook Feature Learning (ICFL), which computes the features $z$ using a \textit{batched} variant of MP.
+During training, we then update the feature directions, $W_{\mathrm{dec}}$, using gradient descent.

-Sparse autoencoders such as TopK SAEs face two major limitations: (i) they require regularization to avoid ``dead features'' after training \citep{gao2024scaling,bricken2023towards} and (ii) some feature directions may be overrepresented in the samples $\{x_i\}_{i=1}^N$, biasing the estimation.
-To overcome these limitations, we propose Iterative Codebook Feature Learning (ICFL).
-ICFL retains the decoder of TopK SAEs; however, instead of using an encoder to learn the features $z$, ICFL updates $z$ using a variant of the orthogonal matching pursuit algorithm of \citet{mallat1993matching} as described in Algorithm~\ref{alg:1}.
-Specifically, given the current matrix of feature directions $W_{\mathrm{dec}}$, we first select the top-$k$ columns most aligned with $x^{(1)} = x$.
-Then, we learn the features $z^{(1)}$ that best reconstruct $x\approx W_{\mathrm{dec}} z^{(1)}$, using only these columns (i.e. $z^{(1)}$ is $K$-sparse).
+\paragraph{Computing the features $z$ using batched-OMP} Given the current matrix of feature directions $W_{\mathrm{dec}}$, we first select a batch of the top-$L$ columns most aligned with $x^{(1)} = x$.
+Then, we proceed as before, learning the features $z^{(1)}$ that best reconstruct $x\approx W_{\mathrm{dec}} z^{(1)}$, using only these columns (i.e. $z^{(1)}$ is $L$-sparse).
 Next, to obtain $z^{(2)}$, we repeat this step, but replace $x$ with the residual $x^{(2)} = x - W_{\mathrm{dec}} z^{(1)}$.
 Repeating this process, the final output $z$ is taken to be $z=\sum_{t=1}^J z^{(t)}$.
-Consequently, $z$ is at most $Jk$-sparse.
-We call the columns of $W_{\text{dec}}$ the corresponding feature directions of $z$.

-The key idea of ICFL is that early iterations subtract dominant feature directions from $x$, allowing the algorithm in later iterations to select a broader set of feature directions that are not as correlated with the main features in $x$.
-After updating $z$ as detailed in Algorithm~\ref{alg:1}, the decoder parameters $\{W_{\mathrm{dec}}, b_{\mathrm{pre}}\}$ are updated to minimize the reconstruction loss from \eqref{eq:loss} with $\widehat{x}= W_{\mathrm{dec}}z + b_{\mathrm{pre}}$.
-As $z$ is fixed in this gradient step, the algorithm does not propagate gradients through $z$.
-Consequently, the algorithm results in very few ``dead'' features.
-As a result, we do not require any additional regularization to address this ``dead feature'' issue that often hinders SAEs, as shown in Table~\ref{tab:dead}.
+Consequently, $z$ is at most $k = JL$-sparse.
+The key advantage over SAEs is that early iterations subtract dominant feature directions from $x$, allowing the algorithm in later iterations to select a broader set of feature directions that are not as correlated with the main features in $x$.

+\paragraph{Learning the feature directions using gradient descent} Given the features $z$, we then update the decoder parameters $\{W_{\mathrm{dec}}, b_{\mathrm{pre}}\}$.
+We do so via batched gradient descent minimizing the reconstruction loss: